ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 Random errors are unbiased, so some of your measurements will be higher and some will be lower than the accepted value.
 Random errors will determine the **precision** of your measurement.

 :::Card Definition Precision
-**Precision** is a measure of how *close* your measured values, after repeating an experiment multiples times, are to each other.
+**Precision** is a measure of how *close* your measured values, after you have repeated an experiment multiple times, are to each other.
 :::